wlonk/arcadia/arcadia.md

 The fairy should show up soon, but not immediately; basically as soon as someone's been pushed into a spot where they might need a spell to get what they want.
-Basically, arc of an _Arcadia_ story should dip low quickly, then up-tick with the fairy's intervention, then wobble.
+Basically, the arc of an _Arcadia_ story should dip low quickly, then up-tick with the fairy's intervention, then wobble.

 ### The Dance